kylburns89/sn-togetherai/README.md

 ## Usecase

 Since ServiceNow's Now Assist product is unavailable in PDIs, this allows for testing of GenAI responses using together.ai's library of inference models.
-This could even be implemented into a production Flow if together.ai is allowed in your organization.
+The subflow could even be utilized in a production Flow if together.ai is allowed in your organization.

 ## Future plans